Job Hunting

 • "You need to store and retrieve billions of vector embeddings for a recommendation system.
 Design the data store and query mechanism."
 (Latitude, Harvey)

-• "How would you build a robust data pipeline for training an AI model on petabytes of unstructured text data?"
+• "How would you build a reliable data pipeline for training an AI model on petabytes of unstructured text data?"
 (Anthropic, Harvey)

 • "Design a monitoring and alerting system for ML models in production.
 What metrics would you track, and why?"
 (All)